nucypher/taco-web/website/docs/Introduction.md

 ## Basic Usage

-You can quickly start using Threshold Decryption in the browser.
+You can quickly start using Threshold Access Control in the browser.
 This requires an active connection to the Ethereum network, in this example, we will use the [MetaMask Provider](https://docs.metamask.io/guide/ethereum-provider.html).

 ```js